gamercade-io/gamercade_console/README.md

 ### Running a Game with the Console - How to run a .gcrom file

 1. With a `.gcrom` available to play from the previous step...
 1. Run the console.
-This can be done from source via `cargo run --bin gamercade_console`
+This can be done from source via `cargo run --bin console`
 1. The console will run with the Main Menu already opened.
 You can open and close it with the `Spacebar`.
 1. Press the "Select Game" button to open the file dialog.
 1. Select the `.gcrom` file you wish to run, and click open.